wcharczuk/go-chart/README.md

 ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/images/spy_ltm_bbs.png)

-Like the `MovingAverageSeries` this series takes an `InnerSeries` argument as required, and defaults to 10 samples and a `K` value of 2.0 (or two standard deviations in either direction).
+Like the `SimpleMovingAverageSeries` this series takes an `InnerSeries` argument as required, and defaults to 10 samples and a `K` value of 2.0 (or two standard deviations in either direction).

 # Design Philosophy